Black Pepper Cream Gravy

 Key Ingredients and Substitutions

-This recipe is a breeze, using just three simple ingredients – five if you count salt and pepper!
+This recipe is a breeze, using just three simple ingredients -five if you count salt and pepper!
 Don’t worry about complicated techniques or hard-to-find ingredients.
-With this recipe, you’ll be whipping up a delicious black pepper cream gravy in no time.

 In the printable recipe below, you can find a complete list of ingredients and measurements.